How Much Does a Whole-Home Air Purifier Cost in 2025?

 How do house air filtration systems work?

 Air filtration systems draw in dirty or contaminated air and pass it through a series of filters.
 There are many types of filters, each capable of capturing different types and sizes of pollutants and contaminants in the air, such as pollen, viruses, bacteria, pet hair and dander, and dust.
-Once the filter removes these foreign particles, the clean filtered air is then circulated back into the room.
+Once the filter removes these foreign particles, the clean filtered air is circulated back into the room.